Busuu Review: Where the Program Gets an A+ and What Could Be Better

 Limited Language Options

-There are only 12 languages available, and you only get to learn one in the free version.
+There are 12 languages available, but you only get to learn one in the free version.
 You must upgrade to the Premium Plus membership to get access to more than one language.
 That’s a bummer for people like me who want to learn French and Portuguese at the same time.

 At this time, Busuu currently offers the following languages: Arabic, Chinese, English, French, German, Italian, Japanese, Polish, Portuguese, Russian, Spanish and Turkish.
 With the free version, you’ll need to choose one language and stick to it.